creativescala/creative-scala/src/pages/recursion/natural-numbers.md

 This general pattern holds for anything we care to write that transforms the natural numbers into some other type.
 We always have a `match` expression.
 We always have the two patterns, corresponding to the base and recursive cases.
-The right hand side expressions always consist of the base case, and the recursive case which itself hasa result specific substitute for `1` and `+`, and a recursive call for `n-1`.
+The right hand side expressions always consist of the base case, and the recursive case which itself has a result specific substitute for `1` and `+`, and a recursive call for `n-1`.

 <div class="callout callout-info">
 #### Structural Recursion over Natural Numbers Pattern {-}